Moving to Brooklyn, NY: Your Guide To Living, Working And Enjoying The Borough Of Trees

 In a sense, Brooklyn is the quintessential American place: a melting pot of diverse neighborhoods, reflecting the various ethnic backgrounds of its inhabitants.
 Brooklyn has 77 neighborhoods, with a couple of them being historical towns annexed by the borough.
 Bushwick, Flatlands, Gravesend, New Utrecht and Flatbush are now neighborhoods bearing the names of their previous towns

 Brooklyn enjoys warm and humid summers that also see quite a lot of rain.
 In the winter, snow is a common occurrence and it’s habitually cold just like in any Northeastern city.
-During the summer, you can turn to self storage to put books, winter clothing, appliances and furniture in a climate-controlled unit to prevent these items from being damaged by high heat and humidity.
+During the summer, you can turn to self storage to put books, winter clothing, appliances and furniture in a climate-controlled unit in Brooklyn to prevent these items from being damaged by high heat and humidity.

 In the winter, cars, motorcycles, boats and other belongings that are sensitive to cold can also be put in storage.
 All in all, self storage is a welcome service if you live in Brooklyn regardless of the season.